- ICBA supports subjecting payment cards to the same legal and regulatory framework and supervisory oversight as traditional checking accounts.

 Congress and the federal agencies should remain mindful that community bank payment card programs need to be profitable.
 If this balance is not maintained, community banks will give greater consideration to discontinuing various products, particularly credit cards, which would result in further consolidation of the industry and fewer choices for consumers.
 Policies that generate more compliance costs for community banks will not benefit consumers.

-Chip Technology.
-Payment card system stakeholders – networks, merchants, card issuers, and cardholders – are concerned about the growing security risks and the need to move to more sophisticated and secure technology such as the chip and PIN.
-But re-engineering a payments system is not easy task as there are many players that need to collaborate, from the card networks and processors to the bank issuers and merchants.
-ICBA will participate actively in this migration by conveying the community bank perspective to all stakeholders and communicating the implications of this migration to community banks and their customers.
+Payment Security.
+Payment card system stakeholders – networks, merchants, card issuers, and cardholders – are concerned about the growing security risks and the need to move to more sophisticated and secure technology such as chip, tokenization, and end-to-end encryption.
+While chip cards, with or without PINs, are a step in the right direction in terms of data security, they are not a panacea.
+None of the major recent data breaches at U.S. retailers—such as Home Depot and Target—were caused by customers using payment cards without PINs, and none of these breaches would have been prevented by customers using cards with PINs.
+Re-engineering a payments system is not easy task as there are many players that need to collaborate, from the card networks and processors to the bank issuers and merchants.
+ICBA is participating actively in this migration by conveying the community bank perspective to all stakeholders and communicating the implications of these changes to community banks and their customers.